4 Things to Know About Dialysis Access Management

 In order to do the procedures for dialysis access, we need to have access to the fistula or the graft.
 To achieve this, the skin is anesthetized with lidocaine and then a small needle, smaller than dialysis, is used to get into the vein or the graft.
 Through that needle hole, all procedures can be performed by inserting a wire and placing balloons or stents over the wire if needed.
 When a procedure needs to be performed, a small suture will be placed after the access is removed.
 If heparin is not used, that suture will be removed before the patient leaves the facility.
 However, if heparin is used, such as when a varicocelectomy is performed, that suture will remain in place for one to two days.
 The suture can then be removed, either at dialysis or the patient can return to the office where it can be taken out.

-Request a consultation with Dr. Spinowitz at your nearest American Endovascular center today.
+Request an Appointment with Dr. Spinowitz at your nearest American Endovascular center today.

 Related Blogs & Videos